House (film series)

-Film
+Films

-House (1986)
+House (1985)

 A formerly popular, troubled author named Roger Cobb is tasked with writing another novel by his publisher.
 These new stresses associated with his contractual obligations, compound the reality that he and his wife have separated after his young son has gone missing.
 Cobb finds himself the heir of an old house when his elderly aunt who recently committed suicide in the home, leaves the estate to him.
 Despite the discouragement of others, he decides to spend his time there while he writes his book.
 Though the financers want him to write another horror story, he opts to base the tale on his time in the Vietnam War instead.
 Shortly after moving in, he begins to have horrific nightmares and experiences strange phenomena during the daylight hours.
 A series of attacks from other-worldly entities convinces the author to confide in those around him, though his neighbor begins to question his sanity.

 He soon locates a gateway within the home, which leads to another dimension where he locates his son.
 After returning with Jimmy, he must also face the ghosts of his past including a personification of his comrade named Big Ben, who was killed during their time in Vietnam.
 Cobb seeks to work through his problems, while overcoming his inner demons, so that he can reunite with his recently reformed family.